We will describe the design of the linkers in the rest of the document.

 Linking mutually-dependent archive files is tricky.
 You may specify the same archive file multiple times to let the linker visit it more than once.
 Or, you may use the special command line options, –start-group and –end-group, to let the linker loop over the files between the options until no new symbols are added to the set.

-Visiting the same archive files multiple makes the linker slower.
+Visiting the same archive files multiple times makes the linker slower.

 Here is how LLD approaches the problem.
 Instead of memorizing only undefined symbols, we program LLD so that it memorizes all symbols.
-When it sees an undefined symbol that can be resolved by extracting an object file from an archive file it previously visited, it immediately extracts the file and link it.
-It is doable because LLD does not forget symbols it have seen in archive files.
+When it sees an undefined symbol that can be resolved by extracting an object file from an archive file it previously visited, it immediately extracts the file and links it.
+It is doable because LLD does not forget symbols it has seen in archive files.

-We believe that the LLD’s way is efficient and easy to justify.
+We believe that LLD’s way is efficient and easy to justify.

-The semantics of LLD’s archive handling is different from the traditional Unix’s.
+The semantics of LLD’s archive handling are different from the traditional Unix’s.
 You can observe it if you carefully craft archive files to exploit it.
 However, in reality, we don’t know any program that cannot link with our algorithm so far, so it’s not going to cause trouble.

 Numbers You Want to Know¶